rhodecode/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 Run the Environment Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Please make sure that the test are passing to verify that your environment is set up correctly.
+Please make sure that the tests are passing to verify that your environment is set up correctly.
 More details about the tests are described in:
 :file:`/docs/dev/testing`.